 Constructing a thermal compost pile can be dangerous and is impossible in my opinion without a thermometer with a long probe.
 Without it the learning effect is zero and you won’t have a chance to improve your formula for next time.
 You don’t know if it got too hot and all your nitrogen, potassium, sulphur and carbon have been lost as gases, while strong acids have been produced along with alcohol and preservatives.
 You also don’t know if it has been heating up high enough for long enough to kill weed seeds, animal pathogens and plant diseases.
 For this you need to be above 55 °C for at least 3 days.

 We struggled to find a compost thermometer in New Zealand when we started out 10 years ago.
-So we decided to import thermometers and are now selling them on our website to supply kiwis and help them with their composting adventure.
+So we decided to get thermometers made to our specifications and are now selling them on our website to supply kiwis and help them with their composting adventure.
 You can order one here: KoruKai Compost Thermometer.
+Specifications, more info and a video on how to use it are on the website.

 The heap will cool slowly after the thermophilic phase and the temperature peak for 2-4 weeks and will slowly decrease its temperature until it is back at ambient.
 Then you get earthworms, mites, beetles, millipedes, bacterial and fungal feeding nematodes, protozoa and other critters moving into your pile to shred coarser plant material, consume bacteria and fungi and get nutrient cycling started by eating and getting eaten.
 The compost is ready after 3-5 months at ambient temperature.